joejknowles/CV/README.md

   - Was responsible for the upkeep of 9 horses

 **Age UK** (July to September 2014)
 *Shop Assistant*
-  - I sorted and cleaned donations as well as assisting on the shop floor
+  - I sorted and cleaned donations
-  -
+  - Worked the till

 **Computer Repairs Center (Batley)** (August to October 2013)
   - Software debugging